-The Expanded OEBG aims at providing IMC schools with more financial autonomy in the deployment of funds for educational purposes.
+The EOEBG aims at providing IMC schools with more financial autonomy in the deployment of funds for educational purposes.

-2. Features

-- (a) The Expanded OEBG includes virtually all non-salary recurrent grants to aided schools, except those which are ad-hoc in nature, those which are currently under review, and those which are paid for very specific purpose on a reimbursement basis.
-The full list of constituent grants (separate list for aided mainstream schools and special schools) under the Expanded OEBG for each year will be announced through circular.
-The Expanded OEBG is provided as one block grant covering ambits of all its constituent grants and schools are free to deploy the funding flexibly. - (b) Schools may use the surplus under the Expanded OEBG on items chargeable to other EMB subsidies outside the Expanded OEBG.
-In addition, schools may use the surplus to top up non-recurrent expense for projects approved/funded by the EMB.
-Subject to certain limits, schools may also use the surplus to top up recurrent expenses arising from other government-funded projects, furniture and equipment and other facilities or educational services acquired through private donations or other fund-raising schemes.
-The computation and annual adjustment of provision of the Expanded OEBG are based mostly on the number of operating classes, except for some school specific grants i.e. grants that are of special nature and only applicable to selected schools with special circumstances.
-They will continue to be determined separately in accordance with the prevailing criteria applicable to each of these grants.
+- 2. Features - (a) The EOEBG is provided to aided schools in the school year following their More non-salary recurrent grants that are establishment of IMCs. formerly outside Operating Expenses Block Grant (OEBG) are included in the EOEBG.
+The full list of constituent grants under the EOEBG is set out in the EOEBG User Guide.
+The EOEBG includes virtually all non-salary recurrent grants to aided schools except those which are ad-hoc in nature, those which are currently under review, and those which are paid for very specific purpose on a reimbursement basis.
+The demarcation between the General Domain and Special Domain adopted in the OEBG is removed in the EOEBG with the exception of the Capacity Enhancement Grant (CEG) and some other grants, if specified.
+The EOEBG is provided as one block grant and schools are free to deploy the funding flexibly. - (b) Similar to the OEBG, schools may use the surplus under the EOEBG on items chargeable to other Education Bureau (EDB) subsidies outside the EOEBG.
+In addition, schools may use the surplus to top up non-recurrent expenses for projects approved/funded by the EDB.
+Subject to certain limits, schools may also use the surplus to top up recurrent expenses arising from other government-funded projects, furniture and equipment and other facilities or educational services acquired through private donations or other fund-raising schemes. - (c) The computation and annual adjustment of provision of the EOEBG are simplified and based mostly on the number of operating classes, except for some school specific grants.
+School specific grants are grants that are of special nature and only applicable to selected schools with special circumstances.
+They will continue to be determined separately in accordance with the prevailing criteria applicable to each of these grants. - 3.
+Ambit

-3. Ambit

-- (a) The Expanded OEBG covers ambits of all its constituent grants.
-It can be used for purposes related to teaching and learning, operation and development of the schools e.g. expenditure incurred from operating cost such as telephone and electricity charges of the schools, procurement of consumables and teaching aid, conduct of educational programmes for students, hiring of staff outside permanent staff establishment, procurement of stores, furniture and equipment, cleansing, security and other necessary services. - (b) It can also be deployed to finance professional development for teaching staff and any other educational purposes endorsed by the Incorporated Management Committees (IMCs).
-For employment of staff, all expenditure related to salaries, leave entitlement and statutory benefits such as Mandatory Provident Fund, long service payment and severance payment can also be covered by the Expanded OEBG.
+The EOEBG covers ambits of all its constituent grants.
+It can be used for purposes related to teaching and learning, operation and development of the schools.
+For example, schools may use the EOEBG to cover expenditure incurred from operating cost such as telephone and electricity charges of the schools, procurement of consumables and teaching aid, conduct of educational programmes for students, hiring of staff outside permanent staff establishment, procurement of stores, furniture and equipment, cleansing, security and other necessary services.
+It can also be deployed to finance professional development for teaching staff and any other educational purposes endorsed by the IMCs.
+For employment of staff, all expenditure related to salaries, leave entitlement and statutory benefits such as Mandatory Provident Fund (MPF), long service payment and severance payment can also be covered by the EOEBG.